rolling-scopes-school/tasks/tasks/virtual-keyboard/virtual-keyboard-en.md

 - [ ] less than 5 commits are made or commits are made on the same day: `-110 or expel from the course`
 - [ ] a significant portion of the application was completed after the deadline: `-110 or expel from the course`

+## How to submit and check the task
+- the link to [Pull Request](#requirements-for-commits-pull-request-repository) should be submitted to the Cross-Check: Submit;
+- the repository with your work must be made **public** after the deadline of submit task.
+Make sure the pull request and deploy are available for review;
+- this task will be checked with peers [cross-check](https://docs.rs.school/#/cross-check-flow).

 ## Useful links:

 - [Demo](https://wonderful-swartz-d8b98d.netlify.com/)